Miles Hiked 403.2

 Miles Hiked Today 9.0

 When I woke up this morning, it was cold!
-I didn’t even want to mess with breakfast.
-I packed up my backpack and was hiking by 7:15 AM.
-I had on a tshirt, long sleeve wool shirt, my regular shirt, a down jacket, my rain jacket, a buff (neck warmer) and my stocking cap.
+Getting quickly on the trail to warm up was the way to go, so breakfast was not eaten.
+Instead, I quickly packed up my backpack and began hiking by 7:15 AM.
+I had on a t-shirt, long sleeve wool shirt, my regular shirt, a down jacket, my rain jacket, a buff (neck warmer) and my stocking cap.
 If I had long underwear, I would have worn those too.

 The morning stayed at the higher elevations as I hiked on.
 As a matter of fact, I thought I was doing very good, so I stopped for a snack and casually checked my position.
 Crap!
 I missed a turn and was a mile off the trail.
-Naturally I had been going downhill, so now I had to retrace my steps uphill.
-I lost about an hour and one-half and two miles.
+Naturally, I had been going downhill, so now I had to retrace my steps uphill.
+About an hour and one-half and two miles was lost because of the error.
 To say I was angry with myself would be an understatement.

-A little after i got back on the trail it started going down.
-As I descended, the warm layers came off.
-In the end, all I had on was a tshirt.
+A little after I got back on the trail, it started going down.
+As I descended, the warm clothing layers came off.
+In the end, all I had on was a t-shirt.

-Then I reached something I had read about – an avalanche area.
-Hundreds of trees were knocked over covering the trail.
+Then I reached something I had read about – an avalanche debris field.
+Hundreds of trees were knocked over and covering the trail.
 This reminded me of Mahoosuc Notch on the Appalachian Trail.
 A natural obstacle course.
-The only difference is the Colorado Trail is very stingy with trail markers, so I had to guess where to go.
+The only difference is the Colorado Trail is very stingy with trail markers, so I had to guess where to go as I navigated through the avalanche debris field.

 Things went fairly well.
 I was walking on logs (me with the lousy balance) and climbing over others.
-I was at the end when my luck ran out.
+The avalanche debris field was coming to an end when my luck ran out.
 I was walking a lengthy fallen tree trunk when I slipped and went down hard on my knee and ankle.
 Surprisingly nothing seemed to be broken.
 Luck was definitely with me.

-Because of my detour of the trail earlier in the day and the amount of time it took to cross the avalanche debris field, I decided to make it a short day.
+Because of trail detour earlier in the day and the amount of time it took to cross the avalanche debris field, I decided to make it a short day.
 Tonight the campsite is just a little ways from a very scenic pond.
 At 7 PM it’s still warm, so the lower elevation and forest I’m in now will hopefully stay warmer than the nights I spent at the higher elevations.

 By the way – went over 400 miles today!